 On Tuesday, September 29th, the William and Mary Confucius Institute hosted the Chinese Martial Arts Performance at the Kimball Theatre.
 The award-winning Martial Arts troupe from the Tianjin University of Technology directed, choreographed, and performed this authentic Chinese show, which consisted of intense martial arts, gymnastics, and weapon routines set to heart-pounding music.

-WMCI organizes a variety of cultural performances each year in order to spread Chinese culture at the College and in the surrounding communities.
-This performance was one of the most attended, with over 350 members of the College and the community enjoying the show.
+WMCI organizes a variety of cultural performances each year in order to spread Chinese culture at W&M and in the surrounding communities.
+This performance was one of the most attended, with over 350 members of W&M and the community enjoying the show.

 The Tianjin University of Technology Martial Arts Troupe is internationally ranked, having earned gold medals in over 150 global competitions.
 The acclaimed status of the troupe can be credited to Professors Su Changlai and Xu Caitong, who are international martial arts referees.
 Su and Xu are both in charge of coaching the twenty individual team members with swords, whips, and hand-to-hand combat.